Wizardry Jun Suemi Art

 Time Extension: Were there any specific dos and don'ts that you personally had for the project?
 What were the guiding principles with this remaster?

-Bailey: Yeah, I think one thing that we wanted to do with the remaster is like we wanted to make it authentic and get like all the original parties kind of involved back again from when this became a new success.
+Bailey: Yeah, I think one thing that we wanted to do with the remaster is we wanted to make it authentic and get all the original parties kind of involved back again from when this became a new success.
 One thing we asked people was, 'Hey, what do you remember about Wizardry?'
-A lot of people in the US and Europe would remember either the MS-DOS or Apple II version, but we went to Japan and everybody was like the NES, SNES version was what they remembered, right?
+A lot of people in the US and Europe would remember either the MS-DOS or Apple II version, but we went to Japan and everybody said the NES or SNES version was what they remembered, right?
 So one thing about the Japanese release that we paid a lot of attention to was it's still pretty big over there and it never kind of dropped off.

-One thing we asked people was like, 'Hey, what do you remember about Wizardry?'
-A lot of people in the US and Europe would remember like either like the MS-DOS or Apple II version, but we went to Japan and everybody was like the NES, SNES version was what they remembered, right?
+One thing we asked people was, 'Hey, what do you remember about Wizardry?'
+A lot of people in the US and Europe would remember either the MS-DOS or Apple II version, but we went to Japan and everybody said the NES, SNES version was what they remembered, right?

 Wizardry Proving Grounds of the Mad Overlord